-NDEO is presenting four awards at the 2017 National Conference in San Antonio, Texas.
-Before submitting a nomination make sure you review the award guidelines and criteria that can be found on
+NDEO is presenting the National Awards at the 2019 National Conference in Miami, FL.
+Before submitting a nomination make sure you review the Award Guidelines and Criteria.

 All Award recipients are given a complimentary registration to attend

 - Outstanding Leadership: This award is given to an individual who has demonstrated excellence in creating ideas for programs, curriculums, and/or projects that have had a significant impact on the field of dance education and who has demonstrated leadership on a national level.
 Additionally, the recipient of this award should inspire and cultivate vision and leadership in others.

 - Outstanding Dance Educator (PreK-12): This award acknowledges a stellar dance educator who teaches in a elementary, middle, or high school.
 The recipient of this award should inspire and motivate their students and have a significant impact in their school community.

 - Outstanding Dance Education Researcher: This award recognizes an individual who has made a unique contribution to the field of dance education through creative and/or scholarly research.
 The recipient of this award should cultivate the importance of scholarly and creative research throughout the field of dance education.